ALL

 Finding the answers

-Grief is harder to deal with when a death is sudden and you don’t have a chance to say goodbye.
-You’ll likely want to try to find out why this happened.
-As you work through your grief, you’ll slowly learn to be OK with not having the answers to all your questions.
+Grief can be harder to deal with when a death is sudden, and you don’t have a chance to say goodbye.
+You’ll likely search for reasons why this happened.
+As you work through your grief, you may begin to accept not having the answers to all your questions.

 Good days and bad days